Władysław Siemaszko

-Władysław Siemaszko (born 8 June 1919) is a Polish publicist and lawyer, former member of the Polish resistance Armia Krajowa (AK), author of numerous publications focusing on the massacres of Poles in Volhynia.
-He is the father of writer Ewa Siemaszko, co-author of Ludobójstwo dokonane przez nacjonalistów ukraińskich na ludności polskiej Wołynia 1939–45 (The Genocide Committed by the Ukrainian Nationalists on Polish Citizens of Volhynia in 1939–45) consisting of two volumes of 1,500 pages of research.
+Władysław Siemaszko (8 June 1919 – 11 December 2025) was a Polish publicist and lawyer, a member of the Polish resistance Armia Krajowa (AK), and author of numerous publications focusing on the massacres of Poles in Volhynia.
+He was the father of writer Ewa Siemaszko, co-author of Ludobójstwo dokonane przez nacjonalistów ukraińskich na ludności polskiej Wołynia 1939–45 (The Genocide Committed by the Ukrainian Nationalists on Polish Citizens of Volhynia in 1939–45) consisting of two volumes of 1,500 pages of research.

-Life
+Background

-Siemaszko was born in Curitiba, Brazil, to a Polish diplomat who was sent there by the Second Polish Republic to a diplomatic post.
+Siemaszko was born in Curitiba, Paraná, Brazil, on 8 June 1919, to a Polish diplomat who was sent there by the Second Polish Republic to a diplomatic post.
 Władysław moved with his family back to Poland in 1924, and settled in Wołyń Voivodeship.
 The Siemaszko family had lived in Volhynia since January Uprising of 1863, after which Wladyslaw's grandfather bought some land from the Ukrainians in the area of Volodymyr-Volynskyi.

-Władysław Siemaszko joined the 27th Volhynian Division of the Home Army (AK) during World War II and remained in Volhynia until 1944.
+He joined the 27th Volhynian Division of the Home Army (AK) during World War II and remained in Volhynia until 1944.
 In 1940, the Soviet authorities captured and sentenced him to death, but reduced the sentence to 10–year imprisonment.
 Initially Siemaszko was imprisoned by NKVD in Lutsk, until the Nazi German attack on the Soviet Union in June 1941.
 Siemaszko managed to survive the massacres of Polish political prisoners carried out by the retreating Soviet military units and the NKVD.
 In 1945, Siemaszko was arrested again by the Soviets and transferred over to Polish communist authorities.
 He was imprisoned for two years in Poland until 1947 and released in 1949.
 Siemaszko graduated from the Faculty of Law of the Jagiellonian University of Kraków and became a legal advisor and defence lawyer.

+Siemaszko died on 11 December 2025, at the age of 106.